-This list and our “Best Suburbs of Washington, D.C.,” “The Best Neighborhoods in Washington, D.C.,” and our “Best Neighborhoods for Families in Washington, D.C.” lists are more in-depth neighborhood guides meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent.
+This list is a more in-depth neighborhood guide meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent.

 Good choice.
 Few spots in the States have blended rich culture, amazing food, public parks, historical monuments, and renowned museums, as well as D.C.
 No wonder this city ranks high on the best places to live in the country.

 If you’re hoping to find your perfect pocket of the city, this guide is for you.
 Look below for some helpful details and information on the top 4 up and coming neighborhoods in the city.

 Dupont Circle is a bustling urban neighborhood, located near central downtown Washington, D.C.
 The highly-rated Ross Elementary School draws many young families to the area.
 Though, older and established adults also call Dupont Circle home.
 And the neighborhood’s many amenities keep its diverse residents happy.

 Dupont Circle is very bike friendly, pedestrian friendly, and dog-friendly.
 Its central point and social anchor, the Dupont Circle Fountain, collects locals strolling and exercising.
 Locals find it easy to travel in and out of the neighborhood using the convenient public transit.